andrius-learns-things/studies/README.md

 - Scale up
 - Indexes

-TODO:
+Ideas how to continue:

 - Another experiment: Two entities and JOINS
 - Provider by provider
 - Another provider - SQL Alchemy + migrations
 - Why no perf improvement with postgres index?
 - MySql?
 - Couchbase?

-Ideas:

 - PostgresAdmin?
 Other kind of admins?

 ## 2. PDB debugging with docker and flask